-1.10.
-We expect Network Licensees to collaborate with each other and with Non-Network Licensees on Projects.
-For the purpose of this Governance Document Non-Network Licensees includes DNOs, Gas Transporters and IDNOs as well as any other interested third parties.
-Network Licensees can collaborate with each other and Non-Network Licensees on Electricity NIC projects as Project Partners.
-Project Partners are able to contribute External Funding to a Project6 but are eligible to lead bids for funding only through a Network Licensee.
+1.7.
+We expect Network Licensees to collaborate with each other, and Non-Network Parties on Projects.
+Network Licensees may also collaborate with Distribution Network Operators (DNOs) or Electricity Transmission Licensees on Gas NIC projects as Project Partners.
+Non-network parties and Project Partners are able to contribute External Funding to a Project but only Network Licensees are eligible to lead bids for NIC funding.

-1.11.
-All electricity customers fund Electricity NIC Projects.
-A key feature of the NIC is the requirement that learning gained through Projects is disseminated in order that customers gain significant return on their funding through the broad roll-out of successful Projects and the subsequent delivery of network savings and/or carbon
+1.8.
+A key feature of the NIC is the requirement that learning gained through Projects is disseminated in order that customers gain significant return on their funding through the broad roll-out of successful Projects and the subsequent roll-out of network savings and/or carbon benefits.
+Even where Projects are deemed unsuccessful, Network Licensees will gain valuable knowledge that could result in future network savings.